Top

 Estate Planning Services After a Divorce

-With decades in the family law business, The Harris Law Firm knows divorce redefines your finances, priorities, and goals.
+With decades serving Colorado families, The Harris Law Firm knows divorce can redefine your finances, priorities, and goals.

 Whether you’re looking to create a will, establish a trust, or plan for important events in the future, The Harris Law Firm is happy to discuss how we can help.
 Our estate planning attorneys serve clients statewide from offices in Denver, Englewood, Evergreen, Boulder, and Colorado Springs and are available to arrange a private consultation via phone or videoconferencing.